Getting Started with Chef Solo. Part 2

 }

-And create file index.html in directory “tomatoes/files/default” (create this directory before) with content:
+And create the index.html file in “tomatoes/files/default” (create this directory before) with content:

 <h1>Hello from Chef Solo</h1>